bibledit/old/lib/mbedtls/0readme.txt

 Example code of SSL/TLS handshake, server, client, and so on, is in the source code of mbed TLS.

-To use the library in a threaded environment, define the followig in config.h:
+To use the library in a threaded environment, define the following in config.h:
 MBEDTLS_THREADING_C
 MBEDTLS_THREADING_PTHREAD